-Suddenly, she was on fire.
+Then she was on fire.

 “Sounds like a challenge I have heard before.”
 Aesop, his half-brother, stepped out of the doorway of the small shop and into the dim light.
 Spiced musk scented the air.
 It wasn’t aftershave.
 That was what Aesop smelled like, honorable and clean.

 “If you think I won’t put a bullet in your ass, I will.
-And you’re already starting to piss me off.”
+And, you’re already starting to piss me off.”

 “It’s not.
 Which is why I have a side job to do tomorrow.
 So, get to the point,” Audley stated flatly.

 “We have not seen each other in five years.
 You do not want to know…”

 “No. I don’t.
 If you actually wanted to see me, you’d have come sooner.”